Tax-Free Like-Kind Exchanges Of Property (§1031 Exchanges)

 Example: Calculating Taxable Gain and Adjusted Basis for Property Exchanges Involving Boot

 Boot is reported on Form 8824, Like-Kind Exchanges, which must be filed in the exchange year.
-If the exchange is between related parties, then the form must also be filed in the 2 succeeding years to ensure that both parties retain the property for at least 2 years.
+If the exchange is between related parties, the form must also be filed in the 2 succeeding years to ensure that both parties retain the property for at least 2 years.

 Because tax-free treatment may not apply to transactions where the taxpayer receives cash, the tax code provides several safe harbors for several types of transactions involving cash.
 The taxpayer will not have been considered receiving money or property if the transaction involves: